List of software that supports OpenDocument: Microsoft

 Microsoft has been offering native support for ODF since Office 2007 Service Pack 2.
 Microsoft is hosting the 8th ODF Plugfest in Brussels in 2012.

 In October 2005, one year before the Microsoft Office 2007 suite was released, Microsoft declared that there is not sufficient demand from Microsoft customers for international standard OpenDocument format support and therefore it will not be included in Microsoft Office 2007.
 This statement was repeated also in next months.
 As an answer, on 20 October 2005 an online petition was created to demand ODF support from Microsoft.
 The petition was signed by circa 12000 people.

 In May 2006, ODF plugin for Microsoft Office was released by OpenDocument Foundation.
 Microsoft declared that the company did not work with the developers of the plug-in.

 In July 2006 Microsoft announced the creation of the Open XML Translator project—tools to build a technical bridge between the Microsoft Office Open XML Formats and the OpenDocument Format (ODF).
 This work was started in response to government requests for interoperability with ODF.
 The goal of project is not to implement ODF direct to Microsoft Office, but only to create plugin and external tools.
 In February 2007, this project released first version of ODF plug-in for Microsoft Word.

 In February 2007 SUN released initial version of SUN ODF plugin for Microsoft Office.
 Version 1.0 was released in July 2007.

 Microsoft Office 2007 Service Pack 2 was released on 28 April 2009.
 It added native support of OpenDocument 1.1 as well as other formats like XPS and PDF.

 In April 2012, Microsoft announced support for ODF 1.2 in Microsoft Office 2013.
+Microsoft Office 2021 supports ODF 1.3 (Windows and MacOS).

 Microsoft has financed the creation of an Open XML translator, to enable the conversion of documents between Office Open XML and OpenDocument.
 The project, hosted on SourceForge, is an effort by several of Microsoft's partners to create a plugin for Microsoft Office that will be freely available under a BSD license.
 By December 2007, plugins had been released for Microsoft Word, Microsoft Excel and Microsoft PowerPoint.
 Independent analysis has, however, reported several concerns with these plugins, including lack of support for Office 2007.